OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     cipher.updateAAD(aad);
     cipher.init(Cipher.ENCRYPT_MODE, key);

-    //use the cipher to encrypt the dataL see 0x50e for more details.
+    //use the cipher to encrypt the authentication data see 0x50e for more details.
     ```

   - Encrypt the secret key using the public key stored in Android keystore and store the encrypted secret key in the private storage of the application